vinayprakash893/azure-terraform-actions-reusable/readme.md

 ## How to Use

-To use this reusable framework for your GitHub Actions workflow, follow these steps:
+To use this reusable framework for your GitHub workflow, follow these steps:

 1. **Create a YAML file for your workflow**: Start by creating a YAML file in your repository's `.github/workflows` directory.
 You can give the file any name you like, such as `my-custom-workflow.yml`.

 2. **Copy the framework code**: Copy the content from the framework YAML file provided in this repository.
-You can customize it to fit your specific workflow requirements.
+You can customize it to fit your specific workflow requirements. refer below sample code as needed.

 3. **Configure the workflow**: Update the workflow configuration to match your project's needs.
 In the sample YAML file provided in this repository, you'll find the following key sections: